MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 ---
 title: Concepts - File handlers in the MIP SDK.
-description: This article will help you understand how File API handlers are used for calling operations.
+description: This article will help you understand how File API handlers are created and used for calling operations.
 author: BryanLa
 ms.service: information-protection
 ms.topic: conceptual